patrickuhlmann/eml-to-pdf-converter/README.md

        Show graphical user interface (other parameters are ignored when using this switch).
        Default: false
+    -c, --charset
+       Specify the charset of the mail.
+This is useful, if the pdf contains bad charactes like squares.
+For example if it is using iso-8859-1
+       Default: <empty>
     -v, --version
        Print the version number.
        Default: false